twosdai/thoughts/theWanderingJew.md

 I've been thinking about why people move lately.
 I wonder what compels them to leave their home.
 At the same time, I've found myself reflecting on my own identity.

-The concept of "The wandering jew" was first introduced to me when I was skimming an extremely outdated etiquette book titled: [Don'ts For Husbands](https://books.google.com/books?id=3sLolwGxEdAC&printsec=frontcover#v=onepage&q&f=false) where the author directed good husbands to UNDER NO CIRCUMSTANCES:
+The concept of "the wandering jew" was first introduced to me when I was skimming an extremely outdated etiquette book titled: [Don'ts For Husbands](https://books.google.com/books?id=3sLolwGxEdAC&printsec=frontcover#v=onepage&q&f=false) where the author directed good husbands to UNDER NO CIRCUMSTANCES:

 _"Walk in and out of rooms like the wandering Jew"_